SteveMiller7/miller_creative/README.md

 I tested the functionality myself using both knowledge of the code and via the deployed site.
 I found no functional issues myself but did have some future improvments in mind as detailed a little below.

 Future improvements would also include:

+- Addition of web design section and sales
+- log in with social media
+- Addition sales which would be items ready to buy and send.
+These would include posters, digital artwork, clothing

+The main thing I would change about the site is the shop section.
+When building it i wanted to have it al on a single page where the user could select various things from drop downs.
+These would include, paper size, paper thickness, laminate finish, print quantity and laminate finish.
+The total would then adjust to suit.
+I couldnt find a way to do this so I made a decision to do it the wy it is on this site.